LATBauerdick/USCMS-Reports/README.md

     ![Figure caption.](image.png){#fig:id}

 This requires the pandoc filter [pandoc-fignos](https://github.com/tomduck/pandoc-fignos).
 It's trivial to install once you have python `pip` -- which MacOS doesn't as a default.
-I just installed python in `homebrew`, which comes with `pip`:
+The safest option is to install your own python, easiest using `homebrew`, which comes with `pip`:

     brew install python